Skip to Main Content

 Getreidegasse is one of the most photographed streets in Austria, a narrow medieval corridor where guild signs hang from wrought-iron brackets and the footfall in summer rivals any European shopping district.
 Eating well on a street like this requires a certain resistance to the pull of tourist convenience, and the fact that Meissl & Schadn has held a Michelin Plate in both 2024 and 2025 while sitting at number 50 on that corridor says something meaningful about its position in Salzburg's dining hierarchy.
 The address is conspicuous; the cooking is the argument for staying.

 In Austrian cities, the Michelin Plate sits below star level but above the mass of unrecognised establishments.
 It signals kitchens that Michelin inspectors consider worth noting for good food without the full architectural commitment of a star recommendation.
-At the €€ price bracket, earning that recognition two years running places Meissl & Schadn in a distinct competitive tier: the category of serious everyday Austrian cooking, where the peer set is not the €€€€ tasting-menu rooms like Ikarus or the creative modernist track of Esszimmer, but the grounded, accessible end of the tradition that keeps Austrian cuisine coherent across price points.
+At the €€ price bracket, earning that recognition two years running places Meissl & Schadn in a distinct competitive tier: the category of serious everyday Austrian cooking, where the comparable set is not the €€€€ tasting-menu rooms like Ikarus or the creative modernist track of Esszimmer, but the grounded, accessible end of the tradition that keeps Austrian cuisine coherent across price points.

 The Arc of an Austrian Meal